uc-cdis/indexd/README.md

 python setup.py install
 ```

-To see how the automated tests (run in Travis CI) install Indexd, checkout the `.travis.yml` file in the root directory of this repository.
+To see how the automated tests (run in Travis CI) install Indexd, check out the `.travis.yml` file in the root directory of this repository.

 ## Installation with Docker